BartMassey/advent-of-code-2016/day23/README.md

 Took quite a bit of refactoring to my day 12 machine, actually, to get it to work.
 I think the result is actually better.
-Still reasonably efficent: 12.3s for part 2 on my slow laptop.
+Still reasonably efficent: 9.7s for part 2 when run optimized on my slow laptop.
 Not too long to program, either.
 Yay Rust.

 ---